The Christian Values we are particularly focusing on this half term through our Worship are Thankfulness and Love

 Matthew ch 22v38 “ LOVE YOUR NEIGHBOUR AS YOURSELF”

-Our current PSE Heartsmart theme “Fake is a Mistake!” will form part of our worship at St Clements during the first part of the Summer term.
-This will be closely linked to our values of Trust and Faith in knowing we are special and unique through self-love.
+Our current PSE Heartsmart theme “Get Heartsmart!” will form part of our worship at St Clements during the first part of the Autumn term.
+Heartsmart assemblies led by staff members.

 BIG questions– Through collective worship, children will also be encouraged to think about, reflect upon and discuss important questions.